AaronHongyangLiu/c391f16a2_ARNETT_LIU/readme.txt

         ./a.out <database file> x y
         ```
 	where x,y are the coordinates of the point, we choose to use the minDist as the distance between a Point and an Object

+Q8
+    to compile q8.c use the following command line instruction:
+        ```
+        gcc -g -std=c99 q8.c sqlite3.c -lpthread -ldl -DSQLITE_ENABLE_RTREE=1
+        ```

+    to execute use:
+        ```
+        ./a.out <database file> x y k
+        ```
+	where x,y are the coordinates of the point, and k is the parameter to require the program return k nearest neightbors. we choose to use the minDist as the distance between a Point and an Object